 |Unauthorized Possession or Consumption; Paraphernalia (possession); Open Container; Empty Containers||$25 Fine||$50 Fine||$100 Fine|

 |Possession or Use (illegal drugs or controlled substances other than cannabis); Prescription Drugs; Driving Under the Influence||NA||Suspension||Expulsion|

 Failure to Complete Sanctions

-As expressed in the sanction philosophy, sanctions require the active engagement of students in order for their benefit to be achieved.
-Students who fail to complete their sanctions as outlined in their outcome letter may be subject to another conduct process for violating the Community Standards.
+As expressed in the sanction philosophy, sanctions require the active engagement of students for their benefit to be achieved.
+Students who fail to complete their sanctions as outlined in their outcome letter may be subject to another accountability process for violating the Community Standards.
 If found responsible, additional sanctions may be applied.
 Continued failure to complete sanctions may result in suspension or expulsion from the University.

 - Date of incident